 5. Ghirardelli Square

-Ghirardelli Square is a beautiful site when the sun goes down.
+Ghirardelli Square is a beautiful sight when the sun goes down.
 It is lit up with thousands of twinkling lights that give it a magical feel.
 Although the former chocolate factory no longer makes chocolate bars at the site, gooey ice cream and delicious chocolate can be purchased at the square and the store is open until midnight on Fridays and Saturdays (until 11 pm other days of the week).
 No Wandering Wagars trip would be complete without a stop for ice cream!
-Although overpriced, the ice cream at Ghirardelli Square is decadent and after a long day of sightseeing it’s hard to say no to the “kids”.
+Although overpriced, the ice cream at Ghirardelli Square is decadent and after a long day of sightseeing, it’s hard to say no to the “kids”.

-The next day would be spent catching up with family while getting ready for the wedding.
+The next day would be spent catching up with family while getting ready for the big wedding.
 The children traded in their play clothes and running shoes for dapper suits.
 They cleaned up pretty nice if I do say so myself.

 So whether you are visiting San Francisco for family, one of the regions incredible California music festivals, or just to explore the amazing things to do in San Francisco, you’ll see that there are a lot of things to keep you busy.
 Let us know your favorite San Francisco activities in the comments!
 You can also check out the nearby Muir Woods National Monument.
 We spent a wonderful day exploring the towering redwood cedars.